michaelmoussa/doctrine-qbmocker/README.md

 * Using this library for mocking the ORM query builder requires you to `composer require --dev "doctrine/orm"` as well.
 * Using this library for mocking the ODM query builder requires you to `composer require --dev "doctrine/mongodb-odm" "jmikola/geojson"` as well.

+### PHPUnit support
+* Added support for phpunit 6 in version 1.0
+* Older phpunit versions are supported in versions 0.x

 ### Contributing

 Contributions are welcome.
 There are several unsupported methods still that would be non-trivial to implement.
 Please feel free to take care of those and send a PR.